Ah, the excitement of a new job offer. The thrill of getting that offer email or letter from somebody, who picked you, is an emotional moment.

 That’s why every offer letter you get deserves your attention from top-to-bottom.
 Check your promised salary, of course, but also look for the benefits on the fringes.

 Which ones make the most difference?
 That’s for you to decide, based on your unique financial situation and needs.
 But you can look out for these top choices offered by big and small employers around the country.

 Here’s how some common benefits can stack up and shake out in real life to save you actual cash:

 Student Loan Repayment

 These days, college seniors graduate with an average of nearly $30,000 of student loan debt, adding to the more than $1.6 trillion in total educational debt across the United States, reports Student Loan Hero.
 As employers compete for good talent, they’re increasingly interested in helping employees get out from under those responsibilities.

 Enter student loan repayment programs, which can take many different forms—from total or partial repayment over time to employer matching programs.
-Last year, CNBC reported on a 24-year-old biomedical engineering student who graduated with about $60,000 of student loans.
+In 2019, CNBC reported on a 24-year-old biomedical engineering student who graduated with about $60,000 of student loans.
 From a pick of three job offers, he selected the one that contributed 5% to his retirement if he paid 2% of his salary toward the loans.
 In all, he calculated about $7,000 worth of savings from the interest.

 He’s not alone.
 As people everywhere—of all ages—reckon with their student loan terms, finding relief from a fringe benefit can make a major impact.
 That savings might not get tacked to your promised salary, but you’ll realize the benefits once your monthly payments go away.